 The basic Venice neighborhood division is called a sestiere.
 It derives from the word for "six".
 If you look up a hotel or attraction, you're likely to be told in which sestiere it is to be found.
 Tourist attractions can be found in each of the neighborhoods.

 One of the intriguing things about Venice is the question of what is hidden from tourist's eyes.
 Who lives behind these weathered shutters with the lace curtains?
 While the population of Venice dwindles, the question becomes more important: Who's left?
 The easy answer is Tourists, mainly day trippers.
 So please, don't litter.
 That waste is extremely hard to get rid of in Venice.

-If you want to plan a trip by festivals and celebrations, see below for the month-to-month goings on in Venice:
+If you want to plan a trip by festivals and celebrations, check for the month-to-month goings on in Venice.

-If the weather is a major consideration, see historic climate charts and current weather for Venice.
+If the weather is a major consideration, check historic climate charts and current weather for Venice.

 There are lots of places within a boat ride or short train ride out of Venice, and the Veneto region is one of our favorites.
 You could make your whole two or three-week vacation in a hotel not far from the train station and see a great many compelling cities like Padua and Verona. by boat, you can see Chioggia and the rest of the Venetian islands.
 Click the link for more information on all the places you can visit close to Venice.